martin-guthrie-docker/busypy/README.md

     Memory should stabilize in one internal/reporting cycle, which is ~2 seconds.
     CPU usage can take up to 10 cycles to stabilize, up to ~20 seconds.

+3) Are all the client's processes set to the same CPU usage?

+    Yes.
+And the memory usage is for the whole node, not per process.

 ## Issues